grybkom/StrokeModel/README.md

     - stroke: 1 if the individual suffered a stroke and 0 if not
   - Entries containing NA and Unknown were removed
   - Categorical features were converted to binary integers using [Pandas get_dummies function](https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html)
-  - Data is not balanced with most enties being labeled as not experiencing stroke
+  - Data is not balanced with most enties being labeled as not experiencing stroke.

 ![stroke_percentage](https://github.com/user-attachments/assets/cc2ed9d0-6060-4f09-841a-1be7e225c037)
 ![age_stroke_distribution](https://github.com/user-attachments/assets/f2c1869a-aae7-46dd-b361-2f7a4b3af679)

 ## Models
+- StrokeModels.ipynb - loads cleaned data, 'stroke_clean.csv' and performs predictive modeling.
 - Different Models were built and their performance metrics were compared, Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Random Forest, and XGBoosted (XGB).
 - Synthetic Minority Over-sampling Technique (SMOTE) was applied to the training data to compensate for the class imbalance and all the models were assess again with the over-sampled data.